 I grew up in the rural town of Carterville in Southern Illinois until moving to Chicago in my early twenties.
 My family and I were surrounded by animals on our little farm that included a variety of poultry stock which we raised for eggs and showing at county & state fairs.
 I won several blue ribbons for my prized Red Jungle Fowls, a type chicken.
 In addition I would constantly beg my dad to let me take in orphaned animals including a silver tailed fox, raccoons, reptiles, and dogs.

-My first veterinary job was in a animal hospital cleaning cages at sixteen years old.
+My first veterinary job was in an animal hospital cleaning cages at sixteen years old.
 I fell in love with it & went on to work as a receptionist, a veterinary assistant, and a technician.
 I attended college at John Logan College with a major in business.
 After college, I moved to Chicago and began to focus on a career in veterinary management.
 I have spent the last decade in management including marketing, human resources, and operations management for a veterinary management group before coming to AMC.
-This combined with the past eighteen years of experience working with various animals within multiple hospitals shows that coming to work every day to help people and their pets is my passion.
+This combined with the past twenty-one years of experience working with various animals within multiple hospitals shows that coming to work every day to help people and their pets is my passion.

 I take pride in bringing my veterinary specific management skill to AMC in an effort to better serve you, the client, and your furry friends.
 If at any time you have a question, concern, compliment, or comment feel free to stop by, or call me.
 I look forward to working with you and your pet!